 - production - the resource is capable of producing 5% of annual demand for the commodity type in its region or sub-region

 - market - the resource can supply more than 1 significant part of the region or sub-region

 - scarcity - the resource has particular physical properties that are scarce in the region or sub-region

 - specialised – the resource is a specialised resource needed for strategic infrastructure.

 The criteria are contained in the SPP guideline for mining and extractive resources (PDF, 380KB).

 Assessment of potential KRAs

-Potential KRAs are assessed by the Geological Survey of Queensland (GSQ), part of the Department of Natural Resources, Mines and Energy.
+Potential KRAs are assessed by the Geological Survey of Queensland (GSQ), part of the Department of Resources.
 The assessment can be initiated by the GSQ (e.g. as a result of its field work) or when data is provided by local government or extractive industry operators.

 During its assessment, GSQ will undertake a technical review of the potential KRA against the state or regional significance criteria as summarised above.

 If the extractive resource meets these criteria, the department will consult with local governments, industry proponents and affected landowners to understand the local context and the potential impacts of the proposed KRA.